Arshavir Shirakian: Later life

 Arshavir Shirakian eventually married his wife Kayane and moved to New York in 1923, where they had a daughter, Sonia.
 He also was active in public life in the New York/New Jersey area and its Armenian community.
 He published his memoirs in 1965 entitled Ktakn er Nahataknerun (translated in English as It Was the Legacy of the Martyrs).
 The memoirs were eventually translated into French (La dette du sang, 1982 and 1984), English (The Legacy, 1976, by Sonia Shiragian) and Italian (Condannato A Uccidere: Memorie di un Patriota Armeno, 2005, by Vasken Pambakian).
 A resident of Leonia, Shirakian died in 1973 at the age of 73 at Englewood Hospital in Englewood, New Jersey.
 He is buried in the Hackensack Cemetery in New Jersey.
-His daughter, Sonia, currently lives in South Carolina with her daughter Elizabeth Poston.

 He is recognized and honored as a national hero by Armenians.
+His daughter Sonia, died in Florence, South Carolina where she is buried with her husband.
+She is survived by three children: Elizabeth Poston, Melineh Verma, and Arshavir Blackwell.